 ATI- TEAS (Version 6) Test Scores||

 ATI-TEAS (Test of the Essential Academic Skills Version 6 - $71+tax) must be taken at JJC in the Academic Skills Center with a minimum composite score of 60 by the last day of the application period (February 15 or June 15) and should only be taken once per semester (spring, summer, fall) for consideration in the competitive entry process (scores do not expire).
-TEAS V evaluates math skills, reading comprehension, and English and science proficiency.
+The TEAS exam evaluates math skills, reading comprehension, and English and science proficiency.
 Scores from other schools will not be considered.

 Please note that this mandatory exam must be scheduled and paid online and is available by appointment only at both the Main and Romeoville Campuses.